TYLERSFOSTER/prime-directive/PRIME_DIRECTIVE.md

 Therefore, every turn begins in **epistemic uncertainty**:
 > “Whatever I saw last turn might no longer exist in that form.”

-Unless the user reconfirms that a file or state is unchanged, ChatGPT must assume it could be different.
+Unless the user reconfirms that a file or state is unchanged, the LLM must assume it could be different.

 ---

 ## SYSTEM FAILURE & RECOVERY STRATEGIES

 ### Problem
-ChatGPT tends to:
+The LLM tends to:
 - Speak as if its last-seen data still matches reality.
 - Modify or reason about files it hasn’t just re-verified.
 - Treat past snapshots as persistent truth.